 It’s Tuesday, which means it’s #TacoTuesday and a great excuse to make Mexican food if ever there was one, and share our favourite Mexican taco recipes – as well as Mexican-American taco recipes and Tex-Mex taco recipes.
 They’re all good to us, but we do have a soft spot for authentic Mexican tacos, which are smaller, more understated and even more delicious than their northern cousins.

-This traditional pork carnitas recipe for tacos de carnitas makes the mouthwatering Mexican tacos that we fell in love with in Mexico City many years ago.
+This traditional pork carnitas recipe for tacos de carnitas makes the mouthwatering Mexican tacos that we fell in love with in Mexico City many years ago and it’s one of our most popular recipes right now.
 Tacos de carnitas are made with melt-in-your-mouth slow-cooked pulled pork, a green salsa made from tomatillos, a little fresh coriander, and lime quarters on the side, and these minimalist tacos really exemplify that less is more approach.

 Pork Carnitas Recipe for Tacos de Carnitas – Mexican Slow Cooked Pulled Pork for Tacos, Tostadas, Tortas and More